-Do you spend more time tense/anxious/stressed than calm and relaxed?
+Do you spend more time tense/anxious/stressed than calm/peaceful/relaxed?

 Have you experienced prolonged stress that lasted longer than six weeks?

-Do you notice that your jaw symptoms get worse when your stress gets worse?
+Do your jaw symptoms get worse when your stress gets worse?

 Is it difficult to relax deeply while awake, unaided by substances?

-Is it difficult to maintain a regular self-care program?
+Is it difficult to maintain a regular relaxation or meditation practice?

 Quality of Life

 Has jaw pain affected your motivation?